Audre Lorde

 Hypatia: A Journal of Feminist Philosophy 38, no. 4 (2023): 896–917

 This article examines Lorde’s influential concept of the erotic in detail, identifying four integral elements: feeling, knowledge, power, and concerted action.
-The erotic is a way of feeling in a person’s work, which makes possible novel, politically charged knowledge about the self and their social environment.
+The erotic is a way of feeling in a person’s work, which makes possible novel, politically charged knowledge about the self and the social environment.
 The erotic is a source of power by providing vision and energy for actions integrating a person’s many commitments and political interests.
 It facilitates concerted action and coalition by enhancing a person’s appreciation of their interests and values, while fostering embodied, personal connections that build trust on the basis of shared vulnerability.
 Thus, the erotic helps build coalitions where differences of perspective and experience can be examined, resisting an unjust society’s epistemic distortions.

 Feeling, Knowledge, Self-Preservation: Audre Lorde’s Oppositional Agency and Some Implications for Ethics